ehedman/sdlSpeedometer/README.md

 Used systems re Raspberry Pi 4B/5 with OS bookworm/trixie.

-As of February 2026 the Xorg environment is deprecated in favor of a weston kiosk environment i.e. a wayland solution with xwayland=true.
+As of February 2026 the Xorg environment is deprecated in favor of a labwc kiosk environment i.e. a wayland solution with xwayland=true.

 The instruments can be accessed one-by-one by a mouse click or directly from the touch screen menu.